turbosadik/github-slideshow/_posts/0000-01-02-turbosadik.md

 ---
-layout: slide
+layout: what is layout?
-title: "Welcome to our second slide!"
+title: "Why title"
 ---
-Your text
+my text ok.
-Use the left arrow to go back!
+Use the left arrow to go back! hmmm